-In 1000 B.C., people could transport themselves and their goods by walking, riding an animal, or by riding in a cart pulled by an animal (Figure 1.1).
-Crossing water, people could paddle a boat or have an animal walk beside the river and pull the boat (Figure 1.2).
+In 1000 B.C., people could transport themselves and their goods by walking, riding an animal, or by riding in a cart pulled by an animal (Figure below).
+Crossing water, people could paddle a boat or have an animal walk beside the river and pull the boat (Figure below).
 These methods of transportation required muscle power, either human muscles or animal muscles.